 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Cloquet is $3,800 per month, which is similar to the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Cloquet residential care home cost is almost similar.
+And as compared to the national monthly average of $4,000, Cloquet Assisted Living cost is almost similar.

 Assisted Living rates in Cloquet and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Cloquet in terms of distance is Barnum, where the cost is $3,800, similar to the Cloquet average monthly assisted living cost.
-Seniors in Couderay pay an average of $3,893 per month, which is similar to per month what their peers pay in Cloquet.
+The nearest city to Cloquet in terms of distance is Carlton, where Assisted Living costs around $3,800 per month, The cost is similar to the monthly median Assisted Living in Cloquet.
+Seniors in Sawyer pay an average of $3,800 per month, which is similar to per month what their peers pay in Cloquet.

 Apart from assisted living, seniors have multiple care options in Cloquet.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Cloquet could be the better choice than Cloquet assisted living care.

 Assisted living communities in Cloquet are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Cloquet and lower than more intense medical care options through Cloquet nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Cloquet and lower than more intense medical care options through Cloquet nursing home and memory care facilities in Cloquet.

 Senior living options with different levels of care available in Cloquet are: